 "Beta" means any alpha, beta, or other prerelease version of a Product.

 "Cloud Services" means Online Services and Esri Managed Cloud Services.

 "Content" means data, images, photographs, animations, video, audio, text, maps, databases, data models, spreadsheets, user interfaces, graphics components, icons, software, and other resources used in connection with Esri Offerings and Services.

 "Control" means having more than 50 percent of the voting stock or other voting interest in the Controlled entity.

 "Customer Content" means any Content that Customer provides, uses, or develops in connection with Customer's use of Esri Offerings or Services, including Value-Added Applications.
 Customer Content excludes any feedback, suggestions, or requests for improvements that Customer provides to Esri.

-"Deliverables" means anything that Esri delivers to a Customer as a result of performance of Professional Services.
+"Deliverables" means anything that Esri delivers to Customer as a result of performance of Professional Services.

 "Documentation" means all user reference documentation that Esri provides with a Deliverable or an Esri Offering.

 "Esri Offering(s)" means any Product or Documentation.
-If Esri provides Training or Professional Services directly to Customer, then Esri Offerings also include Deliverables provided on a firm fixed price basis and Training Materials.
+If Esri provides Training or Professional Services directly to Customer, then Esri Offerings also include Deliverables and Training Materials.
 Esri Offerings exclude Services and Third-Party Content.